-" Messrs.
+"Messrs.
 Adnam and Co."
-A. S. TAYLOR.
+(Signed) A. S. TAYLOR.
 "Messrs.
 Adnam and Co."
 CAUTION.-To prevent errors, the Public are requested to observe that each package bears the signature of the Pa-tentees, J. and J. C. ADNAM.
-To be obtained Wholesale at the Manufactory, Maiden-lane, Queen-street, London; and Retail in Packets and Canisters at 6d. and 1s. each, and in Canisters for Families at 2s., 5s., and 10s. each, of all respectable Grocers, Druggists, "For in Town and Country."
-Ste., in Town and Country.
+To be obtained Wholesale at the Manufactory, Maiden-lane, Queen-street, London; and Retail in Packets and Canisters at 6d. and 1s. each, and in Canisters for Families at 2s., 5s., and 10s. each, of all respectable Grocers, Druggists, &c., in Town and Country.